 If you don’t grow eyes in the back of your head, you’ll most likely get clonked right in the temple by a crowd surfer, or smacked by a flying guitar.
 Make sure you know where everything is at all times – both your equipment, and all of the environmental elements around you.

 The Moment Versus Technical Accuracy

 Let’s face the facts: we all pixel peep.
 I believe that over time, passionate photographers get a bit anxious over technical perfection in images (I know I sure do sometimes!).

 However, if you have to choose between capturing a fantastic story and ensuring equipment perfection, pick the story.
 This doesn’t mean that you should disregard technical proficiency.

-Just don’t get lost in your pursuit of it and forget your purpose for photographing the event.
+One of the best phtoography tips I can give is, don’t get lost in your pursuit of it and forget your purpose for photographing the event.